Faculty and Staff Directory

 I believe it is critical that a teacher makes every child feel comfortable and confident.
 I take pride in creating an enjoyable environment that every child wants to be a part of each day.

 Hello, I am Cherie Navarro.
-This is my first year teaching at Epiphany.
+This is my second year teaching at Epiphany.
 However, we have been a school family since moving back to Florida in 2016 and I am no stranger to this wonderful community.
 I am both proud and blessed to say that all four of our children attended Epiphany.
 I graduated Summa Cum Laude from Barry University, a Catholic University in Miami, where I earned a degree in PreK/Primary Education.
 I taught primary education in both Florida and Washington state.
 I come to Epiphany from Grace United Methodist Preschool on the island of Venice, where I taught both V.P.K. and 3 year old classrooms.
 My passion is to incorporate all the senses in my teaching.
 When I am not in the classroom singing and dancing, you can find me looking for shells on Nokomis beach or bird-watching around town.
 I am also known to be in continual prayer.
 I find solace in the Mass, Rosary, Adoration, and reading scripture.
 One of my favorite Bible passages is Mark 4:35-41, where the disciples are fearful of perishing at sea in a storm.
 Jesus reminds them about faith as he directs the sea and wind to be still.
 When we recall that Jesus is in our boat, we can regain peace even during the storms in our lives.
 I pray that you and your child see Jesus through my actions and words.

 Hi, I’m Julie Collins and I am the 4th grade teacher at Epiphany Cathedral Catholic School.
 This is my fourth year teaching at Epiphany, but I was a substitute here for seven years before that!
 I was born in Peoria, Illinois and moved to Tampa when I was 10 years old.
 I attended Catholic school from Kindergarten through high school.
 I studied Elementary Education at Wingate University in Wingate, North Carolina and graduated from there in 2001.
 I began teaching at the elementary level and taught for six years until my husband (Epiphany Alum) and I started our family and I stayed home to be with our daughters.
 Currently, our daughters all attend Epiphany and are in grades 8th, 7th, and 3rd.